GitHub StatConverter

 The first step is to create a clone of the GitHub repository

-Node.js needs to be installed, we recommend at least version 18 which we are using.
+Node.js needs to be installed; we recommend at least version 22, which is what the project currently uses.

 Then open a Terminal in the clone of the StatConverter directory, and type: